InkSpiredTO/InkSpiredTO/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning how to apply engineering principles and design to improve healthcare.
+- 🌱 I'm currently learning how to grow tomatoes indoors.
 - 😄 Pronouns: They/Them

 <!--